cloudfoundry-community/redis-boshrelease/README.md

 One of the fastest ways to get [redis](http://redis.io) running on any infrastructure is too deploy this bosh release.

-## Release to your BOSH
+## Usage

-To upload this release to your BOSH:
+To use this bosh release, first upload it to your bosh:

 ```
 bosh target BOSH_URL